RIAPS/interface.modbus.libs/Documentation.md

 ### Structure

 RIAPS application may interact with the Modbus library in one of two ways, by query/answer, or, by receiving events from polled parameters.
 To use the library an application must derive a device component from the ModbusDevice object.
-After this the messages used must be defined and connected to RIAPS-device as shown below:
+In addition, the messages used must be defined and connected to RIAPS-device as shown below:

+##### Python code
     class GEN1(ModbusDevice):
         def __init__(self, config):
             super(GEN1, self).__init__(config)
             self.logger.info("setup GEN1")

-The RIAPS-device must be defined similar to the defintion below to allow acces to the correct RIAPS ports and accept the configuration file.
+The RIAPS-device must be defined similar to the defintion below to allow access to the correct RIAPS ports and accept the configuration file.

+##### RIAPS Application code
 	device GEN1(config)
 	{
 		timer poller 10 sec;